intel-analytics/ipex-llm/docs/docs/APIGuide/Metrics.md

 ---
 ## Recall ##
 In some cases, recall metric is very useful because it offers how many of your predicted documents are relevant.
-In the example below, recall for the class 1.0 is calculated.
+The class for which we need to calculate the Recall must be included as parameter.

 **Scala:**
 ```scala